wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 Removes the requirement to patch weapons manually for ISControl nodes of animations. **Required** for Anniversary Anim Pack.

+:::note Read the Instructions!
+The instruction page describes how to fix any weapon clipping you may experience with weapons after following the guide

 ### [B42 Weapon Inertia](https://www.nexusmods.com/newvegas/mods/64335)

 Gives weapons realistic inertia movement.